ComplexOrganizationOfLivingMatter/Epithelia3D/Salivary Glands/LimeSeg_3DSegmentation/README.md

 ## Step 1: Basic cell's pipeline

-1. Obtain the channel green of the stack and improve the contrast and brightness of all its images.
+1. Obtain the channel green of the stack and improve the contrast and brightness of all its images (Image -> Adjust -> Brightness/Contrast).
 2. Select "ellipse" and put an ellipsoidal ROI near the nucleus, but with a slightly bigger radius.
 Press 'T'.
 3. Plugins -> Limeseg -> Sphere Seg (advanced).
 4. Change parameters (D_0 is optional and Z_Scale is mandatory).
 Also you should select a color.
 Tick 'ClearOptimizer'.